JakeRoggenbuck/component/README.md

 ## Interactive interpreter
 ![image](https://github.com/user-attachments/assets/3d1978d6-c3b7-4954-9ba5-6b8958e396b1)

 Note that the symbol `>` is used in code example to show that these expressions are being put into a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and evaluated.
-These symbols at the start of the expression are not apart of the syntax.
+These symbols at the start of the expression are not a part of the syntax.

 ```
 Component 0.1.0